TransDigm Group: Products

+Accusations of price gouging

 In 2019, the Department of Defense audited TransDigm's pricing practices for government contracts.
 It concluded that the Pentagon was purchasing parts from TransDigm at very high profit margins, such as a 9,400% markup on a metal pin.
 According to the authors of Lessons from the Titans, this is because older aerospace components are not expensive to produce individually, but require keeping expensive dated manufacturing lines active for small-batch production.
 After a congressional hearing criticizing TransDigm's pricing practices, the company agreed to refund the Pentagon $16 million.

 TransDigm's revenues grew by 15-fold from TransDigm's IPO in 2006 to 2020.
 However, business declined in 2020 due to the COVID-19 pandemic's impact on the aerospace industry.